surrealdb/crud-bench/README.md

 - start: Skips the specified number of rows before starting to return rows.
 - limit: Specifies the maximum number of rows to return.
 - expect: Asserts the expected number of rows returned.

-> [!NOTE]
-> Not every database adapter supports scans.
-In such cases, the log will not fail but will instead indicate `skipped`.

 ## Databases